14 Critically Endangered Animals

 Interesting Facts

 The Amur leopard lives in forests and mountains in the North-East of China and the Korean peninsula.
 Its territory usually includes a riverbed.
 It has especially soft, thick and long fur.
-The number of animals has increased from 86 to over a hundred animals since the last count (as of 2018; no more recent data available).
+The number of animals has increased to 121 adult indivduals since the last count in 2021 (s of November 2023; no more recent data available).

 Threats to the Amur Leopard